 Q: Will you sell my licensee products on chaosium.com and at your booth at conventions?

 A: While we are happy to support and promote our licensees, unfortunately due to the complexities of such situations from a warehousing, inventory, tax and accounting point of view we do not sell licensee products.

-Q: I want to produce a fund-raiser book for a worthy cause (e.g. a charity, a convention, a campaign) - can we get a license in support of that, and under what terms?
+Q: I am planning a fund-raiser for a worthy cause (e.g. a charity, a convention, a campaign) - can I get Chaosium support of that, and under what terms?

-A: We receive requests from charitable causes frequently, and cannot support them all.
+A: We receive requests from charitable causes frequently, and we cannot support them all.
 We review all such requests carefully, and would want to see that the charitable activity you are undertaking is properly registered where it is taking place, and that we are broadly simpatico with its aims.
-Under certain circumstances and at our discretion, our license fees may be discounted or waived, and the USD$2000 p.a. cap on a Small Publisher Limited License may be lifted, or we might even host an item on our website.

 Q: I want to see the Milton Bradley HeroQuest board game back in print - what is happening with that?

-Q. What happens if my Fan Site/Small Publisher Limited Licence/Commercial License does not comply with the terms?
+Q. What happens if my Fan Site or Commercial License does not comply with the terms?

 A: If we become aware of an issue, we will get in touch with you to resolve the matter.
 If we can’t resolve the problem, we may need to take further action, which could include terminating your rights under the agreement or even legal action.
-Our Small Publisher Limited and Commercial licenses have clauses outlining what happens in the event of such things as nonpayment of royalties or licence fees, and other breaches or defaults.
+Our Commercial license has clauses outlining what happens in the event of such things as nonpayment of royalties or licence fees, and other breaches or defaults.

 Q: What is the relationship between Chaosium and VeVe?